 The days are getting longer, the birds are returning, and the air is filled with pollen.
 You wake up with puffy eyes – ah, spring!
 While medications can help treat seasonal allergies, the puffy eyes may not just be from the allergies.
 Fatty pockets around the eyes, loss of cheek volume, and wrinkling or sagging skin may require more than a good nights sleep and some Claritin.
 For eye rejuvenation, we recommend a treatment plan that focuses on restoration, presentation and upkeep.

 Specially formulated eye creams can help minimize the appearance of fine lines and improve tone and texture issues over time.
-The good ones (like Lumiere) contain a variety of peptides, antioxidants, and growth factors to help revitalize skin cells and create the perception of youthful, healthier skin.
+The good ones contain a variety of peptides, antioxidants, and growth factors to help revitalize skin cells and create the perception of youthful, healthier skin.
 Revox 7 even minimizes dynamic wrinkles in the skin and Retinoids improve collagen formation, texture, and pigment.

 Long, luscious eyelashes create the illusion of a wide open eye, and studies have shown that full lashes can be just as powerful as eyelid surgery when it comes to the perception of youthfulness.
 The lashes also help increase the contrast with, and emphasize, the whites of the eye, the sclera.
 While mascaras can thicken and darken lashes, Latisse is the only FDA-approved treatment to grow longer, thicker lashes.
 Patients begin to see longer lashes after about four weeks; 16 weeks is typically considered the length of full treatment.
 Latisse is only available by prescription or from a physician’s office.